POLL-New Delhi to meet fiscal target in coming year, capex a longer shot

 ($1 = 82.2060 Indian rupees)

-(Reporting by Vivek Mishra; Analysis by Sarupya Ganguly and Madhumita Gokhale; Polling by Anant Chandak, Devayani Sathyan, Veronica Khongwir; Editing by Hari Kishan, Ross Finley and Bradley Perrett)
+(Reporting by Vivek Mishra; Analysis by Sarupya Ganguly and Madhumita Gokhale; Polling by Anant Chandak, Devayani Sathyan, Veronica Khongwir; Editing by Hari Kishan, Ross Finley, Bradley Perrett, William Maclean)

 ((Vivek.Mishra@thomsonreuters.com))